-The truth is that some employee turnover is unavoidable, despite your best attempts to keep them.
+The truth is that some employee turnover is unavoidable, despite your best attempts to keep them though employee resignation process is not always easy.
 Nobody will work for your company forever.
 Employees leave companies for a variety of reasons.
 It could be a result of the employers or managers, a lack of advancement, or a sense of undervaluation.
 Or it doesn’t even have to be something bad.
 Simply put, your employee might feel that it’s time to move on to a different phase of their lives, one that doesn’t involve working for your business.

 It’s crucial for an employer or their HR manager to take specific actions to guarantee a smooth transition when an employee resigns from their position.
 Keep this checklist close at hand for the next time one of your employees leaves.